johanley/postscript-notes/README.md

 *"PostScript fonts are executable programs that draw the character shapes using the same path construction and painting mechanisms as all other graphics."*

-Names:

-*"A name is an atomic symbol uniquely defined by a sequence of characters.
-Names serv the same purpose as "identifiers" in other programming languages: as tags for variables, procedures, and so on.
-However, PostScript names are not just language artifacts, but are first class-data objects, similar to "atoms" in LISP."*

-"Names do not *have* values, unlike variable or procedure names in other programming languages.
-However, names can be *associated* with values in dictionaries."

 **Dictionaries**:
 * are central to the language
 * are where data is stored